Need Help? Give us a call.

 If your business is just starting out, you may think you can pay yourself nothing and live on your savings while the business gets off the ground.
 In reality, however, it’s important to pay yourself something—first, to prove to the IRS that your business is a real business and not a hobby, and second, to create accurate financial projections.

-If your business achieves break-even or profitability based on your not taking a salary, that’s not an accurate measure of success.
-In particular, if you’re seeking any type of financing—such as a bank loan, private investment capital or venture capital—potential funding sources will want to see that your business can pay all of its overhead costs, including owners’ salaries, and still make a profit.
+If your sole proprietorship achieves break-even or profitability based on your not taking a salary, that’s not an accurate measure of success.
+In particular, if you’re seeking any type of business financing—such as a small business loan, private investment capital, or venture capital—potential funding sources will want to see that your business can pay all of its overhead costs, including owners’ salaries, and still make a profit.

-As a startup, you can determine your salary based either on 1) the minimum you need to meet your basic living expenses (with no frills attached) for six to 18 months until the business breaks even or 2) what you are worth in the marketplace.
+In general, there are two ways to determine your sole proprietorship salary when you are just starting out.
+You can either pay yourself based on the minimum you need to meet your basic living expenses (with no frills attached) for the first several months, or until the business breaks even, or what you are worth in the marketplace.

-If your business is incorporated, things are a little different.
+If your business is not a sole proprietorship but is incorporated, things are a little different.
 Since you are an officer of your corporation as well as an employee on the payroll, you have to pay yourself a salary or wages, which must be “reasonable compensation” according to the IRS—neither too much nor too little.

 Some business owners use the business’s money to pay their personal expenses without taking a salary in the belief this will save them on taxes.
 But this tactic can backfire and lead to substantial penalties if the IRS decides the money should have been taken as a salary.

 If your business is a corporation, the best way to go is to determine the average rate for CEOs (or whatever your title is) in your industry, your region and for companies of similar size.
-You can get this information from your industry trade association, or from sites such as Glassdoor.com or Salary.com (disclosure: Glassdoor.com is a client of my company).
+You can get this information from your industry trade association, or from sites such as Glassdoor.com or Salary.com.

 Keep in mind that salary and compensation can be complicated by factors such as whether your business has investors and how many shares of the business’s stock you own.
-Review the IRS’s guidelines and frequently asked questions about small business owners’ salaries, and consult with an accountant before setting your salary.
+Review the IRS’ guidelines and frequently asked questions about small business owners’ salaries, and consult with a business accountant before setting your salary.